-Civil Code 3342 is the Calfornia dog bite statute.
-It outlines when dog owners are responsible for injuries caused by their dog.
-Unlike other states, California holds dog owners strictly liable for dog bites.
-This means they can have to compensate victims even if their dog showed no prior signs of aggression.
+Unlike in other states, California dog bite law holds dog owners strictly liable for dog bites.
+This means owners generally must compensate victims of dog bites even if their dog showed no prior signs of aggression.

-- The victim was trespassing on private property,
+- The victim was trespassing on private property during the dog attack,

 - The dog is a law enforcement animal,